llm-workflow-engine/llm-workflow-engine/docs/workflows.rst

 LWE supports more complex linear workflows via built-in integration for `Ansible playbooks <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html>`_.

-If you chose to install the example workflows, you can run ``/workflows`` to list them, and ``/workflow-show workflowname`` to view the playbook configuration for a particular workflow.
+If you chose to install the example workflows, you can run ``/workflows`` to list them, and ``/workflow show workflowname`` to view the playbook configuration for a particular workflow.

 To execute a workflow from within the program:

 .. code-block:: console

-   /workflow-run workflowname
+   /workflow run workflowname

 To run a workflow from the command line: